 When the Call Agent receives an error response indicating that a NotificationRequest was unsuccessful, it MUST take action to ensure that any events quarantined by the endpoint are processed or discarded, and that the endpoint is returned to a normal operating mode where newly requested events are reported as they occur.
 For example, say the Call Agent receives an error code "401 - phone is already off hook" response to a NotificationRequest requesting detection of the "off-hook" signal.
 At this point the Call Agent should assume that the NotificationRequest had no effect on the endpoint, and that the endpoint is in the same state that it was prior receiving the command.
-If the endpoint was quarantining events in the "lockstep" state after sending the "401" error response.
+If the endpoint was quarantining events in the "lockstep" state prior to receiving the NotificationRequest, then it will still be quarantining events in the "lockstep" state after sending the "401" error response.
 To ensure that the endpoint is not left in a state where it is permanently quarantining events, the Call Agent should send a new NotificationRequest with a different (possibly empty) set of requested events to transition the endpoint out of the "lockstep" state and into the normal mode where it can report new events.